 Though we may not be big fans of seagulls ourselves, there is a point to be made about them.

-Most animals struggle to thrive in urban environments, which is why many go extinct or are pushed out of cities to rural areas.
+Most animals struggle to thrive in urban environments, so many go extinct or are pushed out of cities to rural areas.

-Seagulls, on the other hand, are not only ever-present in (Dutch) cities, they even thrive in these kinds of environments.
+Seagulls, on the other hand, are not only ever-present in (Dutch) cities, but they thrive in these environments.

-Birds, in general, are well-suited for urban living, as they have high mobility and can travel wherever they want, unlimited by urban obstacles.
+Birds, in general, are well-suited for urban living.
+They have high mobility and can travel wherever they want, without being limited by urban obstacles.

-Crows and ravens are great examples of such birds, whose intelligence and problem-solving help them navigate urban life successfully.
+Crows and ravens are great examples of such birds, whose intelligence and problem-solving skills help them successfully navigate urban life.

 READ MORE | Spotting Dutch birds: a bird expedition from your own home

-So, just like any other bird, seagulls deserve our respect simply because they are able to survive in the heavily modified environments we developed in the last two centuries.
+So, just like any other bird, seagulls deserve our respect simply because they can survive in the heavily modified environments we developed in the last two centuries.

 Sure, they’re not as gracious and mysterious as ravens are, as they have more of a schoolyard-bully-stealing-your-lunch-money kind of approach to problem-solving.
 But hey, no judgement!